resolve109/study-aws-sa/aws-study-guide.md

     - Cost-effective for running tasks that exceed the maximum execution duration limit of AWS Lambda functions (15 minutes)
     - Only pay for the vCPU and memory resources your containerized application uses while it's running
     - Suitable for data processing jobs that run once daily and can take up to 2 hours to complete
-    - Supports ECS Service Auto Scaling (target tracking on metrics like CPU utilization) to automatically adjust the number of running tasks based on demand
+    - Supports ECS Service Auto Scaling (target tracking on metrics like CPU utilization) to automatically adjust the number of running tasks based on demand, ensuring high availability under heavy load
-    - Fargate confirmed for serverless efficiency and simplified management.
+    - Fargate confirmed for its serverless efficiency and simplified management.
   - **EC2**:
     - You manage and patch the underlying Amazon EC2 instances
     - Allows more granular control over infrastructure
     - Requires managing server infrastructure, including capacity, provisioning, and scaling
-    - Recommended when specialized AMIs/hardware are required for container workloads.
+    - Recommended when specialized AMIs or hardware is required.
   - **ECS Anywhere**:
     - Extend ECS to on-premises hardware or other clouds
     - Use an external launch type for hybrid container management